boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ## Support of earlier versions of ROKIT Locator

-If you have version 1.4 of ROKIT Locator, checkout the corresponding tag:
+If you have version 1.5 of ROKIT Locator, checkout the corresponding tag:

+    git checkout 1.0.8 -b noetic-v1.5

+And if you have version 1.4:

     git checkout 1.0.6 -b noetic-v1.4